 Source database name The name of the database that holds the sequence name.
 Source schema name The schema name that holds the sequence name.
+Note: This schema name must be different than the table schema name.
 Sequence name The name of the sequence assigned to a column in the table currently being processed.
 Column name The name of the column using the sequence held by the source schema.
 Target schema name The name of the schema where you want the target sequence to be created.
-Target sequence name The name of the sequence assigned to a column in the target environment.
-Note: This schema name must be different than the table schema name.
+Target sequence The name of the sequence assigned to a column in the target environment. name Note: This schema name must be different than the table schema name.